Docker to Kubernetes: A Java Developer’s Production Guide

 averageUtilization: 80

-• JVM ignoring container limits: On older JDK versions (pre-10), the JVM reads the host's memory, not the container's.
-Always use JDK 17+ and verify with -XX:+UseContainerSupport.
+• JVM ignoring container limits: On older JDK versions (pre-10), the JVM reads the host’s memory, not the container’s.
+Always use JDK 17+ and verify with -XX:+UseContainerSupport, which is enabled by default on modern JDKs.

 • Fat images: A naive Dockerfile with a full JDK can be 600MB+.
 Use multi-stage builds and JRE-only runtime images.
 Your CI/CD pipeline and node pull times will thank you.

-• No resource requests/limits: Without them, a single pod can starve the entire node.
-Always set both.
+• No resource requests/limits: Without them, a single pod can starve the entire node, and the scheduler has no information to place it sensibly.
+Always set both, with memory limits in particular.

 • Hardcoded config: If a database URL is in your application.yml instead of a ConfigMap, you’ve made deployment environment-specific.
 Externalize everything that changes between environments.

 • Ignoring graceful shutdown: Add server.shutdown=graceful and set terminationGracePeriodSeconds in your pod spec.
-Otherwise, in-flight requests get killed during deployments.
+Otherwise, in-flight requests get killed mid-flight during rolling deployments, surfacing as random 5xx errors to users during every release.

 Closing Thoughts

 DevOps is a developer skill now.
-I resisted this for years, thinking infrastructure was "someone else's problem."
-But the teams that ship fastest are the ones where developers own the full lifecycle — from writing the code to defining how it runs in production.
-Docker and Kubernetes aren't just ops tools.
-They're how modern Java applications are built, tested, and delivered.
-The investment pays off every single deployment.
+Infrastructure is no longer “someone else’s problem” — the teams that ship fastest are the ones where developers own the full lifecycle, from writing the code to defining how it runs in production.
+Docker and Kubernetes aren’t just ops tools.
+They’re how modern Java applications are built, tested, and delivered, and the investment in learning them pays off on every single deployment.

 Leave a Comment